xwipeoutx/hololens-workshop/1-hello-world/2-unity-overview.md

 4. Give the scene a name `My Scene`
 5. Double click the scene

 The Scene will now be loaded in the `Hierarchy` section.
-The first scene comes with a free `Directional Light` and `Main Camera`, and
-we can see the Scene window has a preview.
+The first scene comes with a free `Directional Light` and `Main Camera`, and we can see the Scene window has a preview.

 ![Hierarchy Section](img/hierarchy-section.png)

 ### Game Objects

 A Game Object is a _container_ for anything visual or behavioural in your game.
-Each Game Object can hold other Game Objects too, and their
-position/rotation/scale transforms are hierarchical in nature.
-This is very useful as a way of grouping and interacting with groups
+Each Game Object can hold other Game Objects too, and their position/rotation/scale transforms are hierarchical in nature - so if you move a parent game object, all child game objects will be moved as well.

-of related things.
+It is extremely common to have empty game object for the sole purpose of grouping like objects together, as you wlll see.

-Let's make a scene that is a car sitting on the ground now.
+Let's make our first scene - a car sitting on the ground.

 ### Create the ground